rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-4.md

    - After each loop, log the final status of every pet in the kennel using their `status` method.

 #### Submission:
-Submit your code in a JavaScript file named `multipleKennels.js`.
-Ensure your code is well-commented.
+Use git to commit and push your code.
+Your code for day 4 will be in the file `index-4.js`.
+Ensure your code is well-commented to explain what each part does.

 #### Example Output:
 ```javascript